-Data Point: With New Addition, Record Number of Women in Senate
+Data Point: With New Addition, Record Number of Women in Senate and Mississippi Sends First Woman to Congress

-The arrival of Minnesota's new U.S. Senator, Tina Smith (D), brings the total number of women in the Senate to 22, a new record.
-There are now 17 Democrats and 5 Republicans among the Senate women.
-The previous high for women in the U.S. Senate was 21, reached in January 2017.
+The arrival of Mississippi's new U.S. Senator, Cindy Hyde-Smith (R), brings the total number of women in the Senate to 23, a new record.
+There are now 17 Democrats and 6 Republicans among the Senate women.
+The previous high for women in the U.S. Senate was 22, reached in January 2018.

-This will also mark a new high for the number of women in the U.S. Congress overall; from 105 (reached in January 2017) to 106.
-Still, women will remain just under 20% of all members of Congress (19.8%).
+This will not mark a new high for the number of women in the U.S. Congress overall due to the recent death of Representative Louise Slaughter (D-NY).
+Women remain just under 20% of all members of Congress (19.8%); 106 women (78D, 28R) serve in Congress today.\